-Minutes of the meetings and reports of the Audit Committee, Corporate Governance Committee, and Risk Committee were followed up by the Board of Directors in 2021.
+Minutes of the meetings and reports of the Audit Committee, Corporate Governance Committee, and Risk Committee were followed up by the Board of Directors in 2022.

 No related party transactions or other transactions of significant nature were submitted to the approval of the independent board members during the year.
-Important decisions with regard to matters that must be disclosed to the public are announced to the public promptly after the meeting.
+Important decisions with regard to matters that must be disclosed to the public are announced to the public promptly at the end of the meeting.